volterraedge/terraform-provider-volterra/docs/resources/volterra_gcp_vpc_site.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "block_all_services blocked_services default_blocked_services" must be set block_all_services = true
+  // One of the arguments from this list "default_blocked_services block_all_services blocked_services" must be set default_blocked_services = true

   // One of the arguments from this list "cloud_credentials" must be set